mdsn/baby-malloc/README.md

 free blocks; their space could be made part of the payload on allocation.
 Block headers have a `magic` number to help with debugging, and a pointer to their owning span.

+## Incomplete

+There is no implementation of `malloc_usable_size()`, `posix_memalign()` or `aligned_alloc()`.

+The allocator is fairly wasteful.
+Pointers `prev`/`next` are kept in block headers even for blocks in use, where they have no use.
+It also has no notion of buckets or bitmaps; all allocations, even tiny ones, cost an expensive block header.

+No support for macOS.
+It requires a different interposition mechanism.

+No knobs or toggles whatsoever.

+The allocator is decidedly single-threaded.